Bubba Green

-Anthony Wayne "Bubba" Green (September 30, 1957 – June 21, 2019) was a professional American football player who played defensive lineman for one season for the Baltimore Colts.
+Anthony Wayne "Bubba" Green (September 30, 1957 – June 21, 2019) was an American professional football player who was a defensive lineman for one season for the Baltimore Colts.

 Background

 Green was born in Cape May, New Jersey and grew up in Woodbine.
 He graduated from Millville High School.
 His father, who was a police officer, left the family when Green was 13 years old.
 Despite Green's dyslexia, he was accepted at North Carolina State University, where he played football.

 College career

 Green entered North Carolina State in 1976 and lettered in football for four years.
 At 6 ft 4 in and 278 lb, Green played defensive tackle and won several individual honors during his college career.
 He was also a member of the 1977 and 1978 NC State track teams.

 NFL

 Green was picked in the 6th round of the NFL draft in 1981 by the Baltimore Colts.
 Green wore jersey #91 and played right defensive tackle.
 In his first season, he played in 15 games and started 10 of them with one interception, one fumble recovery and no sacks.
 Green suffered a knee injury and never played another game in the NFL.